 Coronavirus novel 2019 - symptoms; 2019 Novel coronavirus - symptoms; SARS-Co-V2 - symptoms

-COVID-19 is a highly infectious respiratory illness caused by a new, or novel, virus.
-COVID-19 is spreading quickly throughout the world and within the United States.
+COVID-19 is a highly infectious respiratory illness caused by a new, or novel, virus called SARS-CoV-2.
+COVID-19 has spread throughout the world and within the United States.

-COVID-19 symptoms can range from mild to severe, and some people have died from the illness.
+COVID-19 symptoms can range from mild to severe.
 Symptoms may include:

 - Shortness of breath or difficulty breathing